farhanaristo/YOLOv3-KITTI-With-Result-Format/README.md

-# PyTorch-YOLOv3-Kitti
+# PyTorch YOLOv3 Kitti Camera 2D Object Detection
 Minimal implementation of YOLOv3 in PyTorch.
-And Training from Kitti dataset
+And Training from Kitti dataset + output Detection with Kitti Format (.txt)

 ## Table of Contents
 - [PyTorch-YOLOv3](#pytorch-yolov3-kitti)